This interactive map shows how many people are fully vaccinated in areas across Scotland

-Public Health Scotland statistics published on Tuesday August 10 show that 90.1% of over 18-year-olds in Scotland have now received their first dose of a coronavirus vaccine, while 75.4% have received their second dose.
+Public Health Scotland statistics published today (Thursday 12 August) show that 90.1% of over 18-year-olds in Scotland have now received their first dose of a coronavirus vaccine, while 76.2% have received their second dose.

 In numbers, this puts the latest figures of first dose vaccinations in Scotland at 3,998,212 – with second dose vaccinations at 3,345,750.